 Georgia offers international sponsors significant benefits that include a rapid regulatory approval process, substantial naïve patient populations in a wide range of therapeutic indications, skilled medical personnel, and a conducive economic environment for doing business.
 Cromos Pharma began conducting clinical research in Georgia in 2013.
 Since then, our Tbilisi-based operation has grown exponentially, managing numerous successful regional and global studies in a broad range of therapeutic indications.

 Hungary boasts several key advantages for sponsors considering this country as a destination for their clinical research.
 Its membership in the EU, high educational standards, recent launch of national programs aimed at developing a strong medical research sector, and general economic initiatives aimed at attracting international investment all position Hungary as an attractive location.
 Each year approximately 20,000 Hungarian patients participate in clinical trials.
 Cromos Pharma established its office in Budapest in 2016.

 There are many benefits to conducting clinical research in Kazakhstan, its strategic geography being one of them.
-Kazakhstan is a transcontinental country located between Europe and Central Asia, and it’s health demographics draw influence from both continents.
-This is one reason why an increasing number of biopharmaceutical companies are considering Kazakhstan as a venue for conducting its clinical research.
+Kazakhstan is a transcontinental country located between Europe and Central Asia, and its health demographics draw influence from both continents.
+This is one reason why an increasing number of biopharmaceutical companies are considering Kazakhstan as a venue for conducting clinical research.
 Cromos Pharma began operations in Kazakhstan in 2017, where it initially conducted phase 3 oncology trials, but since has broadened its scope of services.
 The company opened a regional office in Almaty in 2021.